SCENES

 Fashion Show, HEAD – Genève

-The scenography for the 2022 HEAD Fashion Show juxtaposes and combines virtuality with physicality, exploring the presence of human bodies in the material world, and, conversely, delving into the interaction of avatars in nocturnal virtual spaces.
+The scenography for the 2022 HEAD Fashion Show juxtaposes virtuality with physicality, investigating the presence of human bodies in the material world while simultaneously delving into the interaction of avatars in nocturnal virtual spaces.

 28.02.2022